Anulekha-Chatterjee/user-profile/README.md

 UserList component receives all the data from the API and maps that data into card format to render.
 On clicking a speicifc profile, it sends back data of that particular profile to the context provider.

 UserDetails components only receives the data specific to that user profile and renders it.

+Libraries used:
+react-bootstrap,
+react-router-dom (for routing to a particular profile with the user id in the url)